-If you need to make multiple trips to Morocco our annual policy, which offers the same protection as Premium cover, can save you time and money over the course of the year.
-Booking travel insurance for Morocco takes an average of just ten minutes, or seven clicks online, so you can get your new policy quickly and without fuss.
+If you need to make multiple trips to Morocco our annual policy, which offers the same protection as a single trip policy, can save you time and money over the course of the year.
+Booking travel insurance for Morocco takes an average of just ten minutes, so you can get your new policy quickly and without fuss.

 Things to remember when visiting Morocco